parshavjain/spring-assignment-solution-step1/readme.md

 **Note: For detailed clarity on the class files, kindly go thru the Project Structure**
 ### Expected solution
  A form containing two text fields one for Sender Name, other for Message and a submit button, below to this will be a tabular column with the fields Sender Name, Message and Timestamp (This will be published in reverse chronological order).
- When the user enters the Sender name, Message and clicks on submit button, it gets stored the repository and later render in tabular column.
+ When the user enters the Sender name, Message and clicks on submit button, it gets stored in the database and later render in tabular column.

 ### Following are the broad tasks:
 1. Display the list of existing messages from the database.
 Each message should contain senderName, message, and timestamp.
-2. Send a message which should contain the senderName, message, and timestamp.
+2. Send a message which should contain the senderName, message.
 3. For hibernate configuration we require the following: Dialect,driver class,username,password,database URL, mapping classes.
 4. Build the sessionFactory object based on the parameters from hibernate.cfg.xml file.
 Also, handle exception if the session factory object can't be created.